karenvo/BSideCCCTF-public/resources/prectf_instructions.md

 | Justin Emig   | Jennifer Chandoo | Grayson Gardnier |
 | Abi           | Piunik           | Dat Nguyen       |
 |               |                  | Nancy C          |

+To get started with the lab:

+1. Navigate to `login.microsoftonline.com` or `myapps.microsoft.com`
+2. You will have access to all your apps, feel free to look around for some of the CTF.
+3. Familiarize yourself with the log analytics workspace.
+4. have fun!